 4. How will the BBC use the information it collects about me?

 The BBC will use your personal information for a number of purposes including the following:

-- ito provide our services, activities or online content, to provide you with information about them and to deal with your requests and enquiries
+• to provide our services, activities or online content, to provide you with information about them and to deal with your requests and enquiries;

-- where we provide personalised services, we may need to analyse the information you supply, as well as your activity on our services, so that we can offer you a better personalisation service (e.g. use your viewing history on iPlayer to provide personalised recommendations or if the first thing you look at every day on BBC Online is the weather for Luton, we may present this information or a link to it on your homepage).
+• where we provide personalised services, we may analyse the information you supply, as well as your activity on our (and other) services, so that we can offer a more relevant, tailored service.
+For instance, we could use your viewing history on iPlayer to provide personalised recommendations or, if the first thing you look at every day on BBC Online is the weather for Luton, we could present this information or a link to it on your homepage.
 If you are signed-in or subscribed to email newsletters, you will receive a personalised service.
-If you do not wish to continue to receive these services then you can disable personalization or unsubscribe from the newsletters, please visit your account settings to find out more
+If you don’t want to receive these services you can unsubscribe from email newsletters, or disable personalisation.
+Please visit Your Account in Using the BBC to find out more;

-- to provide you with the most user-friendly navigation experience.
-The BBC may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes
+• we may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes; and

-- when you access a BBC website from outside the UK, you will see the international version, bbc.com, which features advertising.
+• when you access a BBC website from outside the UK, you will see the international version, bbc.com, which features advertising.
 A certain amount of this advertising is tailored to the individual, a common practice known as online behavioural advertising.
-Find out more in the Ad choices for non-UK users section of the BBC Privacy & Cookies website.
+Find out more in the What is Online Behavioural Advertising? section of Using the BBC.
 It is important to remember that you will only see this advertising, and receive online behavioural advertising, if you are visiting bbc.com from outside the UK.

 Where the BBC proposes using your personal information for any other uses we will ensure that we notify you first.
 Please see section 18 below for details.